track-hub-team/track-hub-1/docs/project-management.md

 2. Estimated by the person who identified the task
 3. Usually assigned to the identifier
 4. **Should fit into an existing user story as a subtask**
-5. If unrelated to existing stories (e.g., fixes to original forked code), add to **"Todo lo Demás"** section
+5. If unrelated to existing stories (e.g., fixes to original forked code), add to **"Todo lo Demás"** section as a task.

 > **Note**: Task titles and descriptions in Jira must be in English.
 For development, branch names can be translated into Spanish if preferred.